taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - The Practice of Cloud System Administration: Devops and Sre Practices for Web Services, Volume 2 by Thomas A. Limoncelli, Strata R. Chalup, Christina J. Hogan
 - Operations Anti-Patterns, DevOps Solutions (2020) by Jeffery D. Smith

+Cloud Security

+- Practical Cloud Security: A Guide for Secure Design and Deployment (2019) by Chris Dotson
+- Securing DevOps: Security in the Cloud (2018) by Julien Vehent

 Complexity theory and systems thinking

 - **Antifragile: Things that Gain from Disorder** (2012) by Nassim Nicholas Taleb